 6. Olive Oil

 Cooking with oil is probably unavoidable for most of us, but if you do want to cook with oil, use olive oil.
 It’s high in calories, but it contains many heart-healthy antioxidants.
-Virgin or extra-virgin olive oil are the ones to go with because they are free of harmful processing.
+Virgin or extra-virgin olive oil are the ones to go with because they are free of excessive processing.

 Which population has historically had a lower incidence of cholesterol-related heart disease?
 The answer is the fish-eaters, specifically, the Japanese.
-As the Japanese have adopted more Western practices, however (including diet), their rates of hypercholesterolaemia have risen.3 The fact remains, though, that diets that are high in fish—if the fish is prepared without frying—produce significantly lower cholesterol levels than diets that are high in fatty meats.
+As the Japanese have adopted more Western practices, however (including diet), their rates of hypercholesterolemia have risen.4 The fact remains, though, that diets that are high in fish—if the fish is prepared without frying—produce significantly lower cholesterol levels than diets that are high in fatty meats.
 Speaking of fish, fish oil is among the cholesterol-lowering nutrients that can be found in the form of...